niljub/mu1/README.md

 ## Usage

-Upon launching the simulator, you will be presented with a user-friendly graphical interface that represents the mu1 processor.
+Upon launching the simulator, you will be presented with a user-friendly graphical interface that represents the mu1 processor under 127.0.0.1:5137.
 Interact with the various components to observe how the processor executes instructions and processes data.
 Adjust the settings to customize the simulation environment according to your learning requirements.

 ## Contributing